nisrulz/android-tips-tricks/Readme.md

     +  While custom typefaces can be used for branding, it is essential to stick to Roboto and Noto if possible, especially for body text, due to their clarity and optimistic nature.
     +  Roboto covers Latin, Greek and Cyrillic extended scripts, with Noto filling in for other language scripts [[More Info]](https://material.google.com/style/typography.html#)
     +  Weight balancing is an important aspect of typography, the fundamental concept of which is that the larger a typeface is, the less its weight should be so that it doesn't appear too thick and balances its weight with smaller typefaces of higher weights
-    +  Typography should align to a 4dp baseline grid, and maintain a minimum contrast ratio of 4.5:1 based on luminance values, with a recomemended ratio being 7:1.
+    +  Typography should align to a 4dp baseline grid, and maintain a minimum contrast ratio of 4.5:1 based on luminance values, with a recommended ratio being 7:1.
     +  The ideal reading length for large blocks of text is 40 to 60 characters per line.
 Anything less is too narrow and anything more is too wide.